mingqiuhu/XRayScatterPy/README.md

 ```

 # Modules:
-calibration.py: This module contains functions to calculate the real and reciprocal space coordinates for each detector pixel.
+`calibration.py`: This module contains functions to calculate the real and reciprocal space coordinates for each detector pixel.
-data_processing.py: This module provides functions to calculate 1D average, and normalize the scattering intensity.
+`data_processing.py`: This module provides functions to calculate 1D average, and normalize the scattering intensity.
-data_plotting.py: This module contains functions for plotting the scattering data in 2D and 1D.
+`data_plotting.py`: This module contains functions for plotting the scattering data in 2D and 1D.
-reflectivity.py: This module provides functionalities to extract specular reflectivity from a set of hundreds of GISAXS measurements at different incidence angles.
+`reflectivity.py`: This module provides functionalities to extract specular reflectivity from a set of hundreds of GISAXS measurements at different incidence angles.
-grating.py: This module provides functions for assisting in thin film grating metrology by predicting the position of the peaks of a grating.
+`grating.py`: This module provides functions for assisting in thin film grating metrology by predicting the position of the peaks of a grating.
-utils.py: This module contains utility functions for general tasks like file I/O, and type checking.
+`utils.py`: This module contains utility functions for general tasks like file I/O, and type checking.

 # Contributing:
-We welcome contributions to the XRayScatterPy package.
+We welcome contributions to the `XRayScatterPy` package.
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

 # Documentation:
 This is a pre-release of the codes, the GUI and detailed documentation are under preparation.
 Please feel free to try out the examples.